 Register Now for a FREE Webinar with Proven Branding Tips

-In this exhilarating hour-long presentation, author and branding expert Carla Johnson will teach us the five secrets to creating a big brand, no matter what size your company.
-You’ll learn why there’s much more to branding than banking on digital channels.
-She’ll show you why you need to rethink how all the parts and pieces work together to build deep, lasting, and profitable relationships with customers and prospects.
-You’ll walk away with a new perspective on what little interactions with your brand mean to the entire lifespan of your customers.
+In this exhilarating hour-long presentation, author and branding expert Carla Johnson taught us the five simple steps to creating an impact with your brand, no matter what size your company.
+She explained why there’s much more to branding than banking on digital channels and why overlooking the simple things damages the overall impression of your company.
+You’ll know how to take immediate action on small aspects of your brand that make a big difference for the entire lifespan of your customer relationships.

 Over the last two decades, Carla has helped architects and actuaries, executives and volunteers, innovators and visionaries leverage the art of storytelling to inspire action through amazing experiences.
 Her work with Fortune 500 brands set the stage for many of her eight books.